Strikerzee/BCVP/BCVP/Hyperledger-Fabric_Arnav/README.md

 	*can see results only after voting phase

 5. #Need to merge Node.js backends for registration of user of Orgs, voting (invoke), see result (query), automate token consumption
+a.
+On POST /vote endpoint, invoke chaincode
+b.
+On GET /results endpoint, query result
+c.
+HLF Tokens need to be consumed once obtained.
+d.
+WHEN TO GET TOKEN?

 6. #Create separate credentials for Election Commission

 7. **Runs using temporary docker container (robust storage like cloud/ file store)